clement-del/hol-dassault/README.md

 Click on "form filled out" in the "browse variables" section if you wish to add context in the "form filled out" event Save the segment

-Segment 3:
+**Segment 3:** KOOOOO
 This person-level audience is about combining profiles and account attributes

-In the home page, under Customer, click on audiences, then create audience, build rule Type "Job title" in the attribute search bar, drag and drop the attribute, and select CEO, CFO, CTO Clean the search bar, navigate to XDM Individual Profile/Person Component/Source Account key/
+In the home page, under Customer, click on audiences, then create audience, build rule Type "Job title" in the attribute search bar, drag and drop the attribute, and select CEO, CFO, CTO Clean the search bar, navigate to XDM Individual Profile/Person Component/Source Account key/????

+**Segment 4:**
+Account-level audience

+In the home page, under Accounts, click on audiences, then create audience Name your segment with "TRIGRAM-label"
+Click on XDM Business Account/Account Organization, drag and drop "Number of employees", select is greater than 500 Click on Opportunities/Opportunity amount/, drag and drop "Amount", select greater than 100000 Refresh estimate and view accounts
+Click on Opportunities/, drag and drop "Expected close date", select in next 3 months